MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/07/devtools-104.md

 <!-- ====================================================================== -->
-## Improving accessibility for the Detached Elements tool
+## Improved accessibility for the Detached Elements tool

 <!-- Title: The Detached Elements tool now works better with assistive technology -->
 <!-- Subtitle: In Microsoft Edge 104, Screen readers announce the name of the table of detached elements in the tool. -->